-Riverine, Estuarine, and Nearshore Flows: Policy Component Actions Supporting Policy Priority Program, Organization, Agency Start Compl etion orientation of intakes to avoid and minimize impingement and entrainment; and seasonal restrictions on peak flows and flow rate changes.
-VI.
+Riverine, Estuarine, and Nearshore Flows: Policy Component Actions Supporting Policy Priority Program, Organization, Agency Start Compl etion screens with reduced mesh size during the spawning and early development periods may also be options to avoid impingement and entrainment.
+Where possible, locate intakes where sufficient sweeping velocity exists to minimize sediment accumulation, facilitate debris removal, and encourage fish movement away from the screen face.
+XIV.
 An on-going maintenance and repair program is necessary to ensure water intake facilities are kept free from debris and that screen mesh and other components are functioning correctly.
 Adequate facilities need to be in place for handling floating and submerged debris large enough to damage the screen.
-A. Council work with the appropriate federal and state regulatory agencies to see that applicants provide proof of adequate funding to cover future maintenance and repairs.
+A. Work with the appropriate federal and state regulatory agencies to require applicants provide proof of adequate funding to cover future maintenance and repairs.
 Would probably require statute or rule.
-Medium SAFMC, NOAA, USFWS 2019 2021 VII.
+Medium SAFMC, NOAA, USFWS 2019 2021 XV.
 Multiple years of post-construction monitoring should be used to study impingement and entrainment rates of sensitive species, and if a bypass system is included, for monitoring mortality through the bypass.
 Monitoring results need to confirm that the design criteria were met and that unexpectedly high mortality rates are not occurring.
 Monitoring results can then be used to improve the water intake structure, if needed.
-A. Work with universities to analyze monitoring data to assess success of design criteria in minimizing impingement and entrainment.
-Medium Universities 2019 2021 VIII.
+A. Analyze monitoring data to assess success of design criteria in minimizing impingement and entrainment.
+Medium Universities 2019 2021 XVI.
 Components of the natural flow regime should be altered as little as possible.
 Although achieving a natural hydrograph in its entirety may not be possible, restoration of some of the natural flow regime components can restore ecosystem elements that would be lost or reduced as a consequence of flow regulation.
-A. Council provide the policy with all the required components to the appropriate federal and state regulatory agencies to emphasize the importance of selecting the alternative that retains as much of the natural flow regime as possible.
-High SAFMC, NOAA Fisheries, USFWS, SARP, Instream Flow Network 2018 2019
+A. Emphasize to the appropriate federal and state regulatory agencies the importance of selecting the alternative that retains as much of the natural flow regime as possible.
+High SAFMC, NOAA, USFWS 2018 2019

-Riverine, Estuarine, and Nearshore Flows: Policy Component Actions Supporting Policy Priority Program, Organization, Agency Start Compl etion IX.
+Riverine, Estuarine, and Nearshore Flows: Policy Component Actions Supporting Policy Priority Program, Organization, Agency Start Compl etion XVII.
 For hydropower peaking projects, consider the implementation of ramping rate restrictions before and after the peaking operation and a non-peaking window during the critical reproductive and rearing periods of sensitive species.
-A. The Council, NOAA Fisheries and regional partners, develop a list of regionally specific requirements or BMPs for flow-altering projects that can potentially impact EFH or other resources; BMPs should include inwater work windows; location and orientation of intakes to avoid and minimize impingement and entrainment; and seasonal restrictions on peak flows and flow rate changes.
-High SAFMC, NOAA Fisheries, USFWS, state fishery agencies, SARP, Instream Flow Network 2019 2020
+A. Develop a list of regionally specific requirements or BMPs for flow-altering projects that can potentially impact EFH or other resources; BMPs should include in-water work windows; location and orientation of intakes to avoid and minimize impingement and entrainment; and seasonal restrictions on peak flows and flow rate changes.
+High SAFMC, NOAA, USFWS, state fishery agencies 2019 2020